 3D printing, also referred to as additive manufacturing, has ignited a revolution in several industries thanks to the quick and cost-effective production of 3D objects from digital models.
 With the rapid advancement of flexible manufacturing and innovations in Biomedical fields, 3D printing is now widely implemented for medical purposes, such as: implant designs, surgical planning and training, and prosthetics.

-The large build volume and reliability of Raise3D printers allows Persona to 3D print large full-scale bones & templates such as hipbones, spines, and skulls.
-Without any variation in scale, the 1:1 model provides the surgeon with an accurate model to work with and reference prior surgery.
+Raise3D printers successfully being used to create 3D print large full-scale bones.
+Without any variation in scale, the 1:1 bone models provide the surgeon with an accurate model to work with and reference prior surgery.
 Case Study of 3D Printing in Medicine – Printed Bone Models.

 Explore the advancements of Dr. Nader Salib in the dental field with additive manufacturing technology, using tools like digital scanning and Raise3D printers.